byterubpay/byterub-site/_posts/2017-08-20-overview-and-logs-for-the-dev-meeting-held-on-2017-08-20.md

 **\<fluffypony>** msvb-lab: I'd support effort on a dedicated HW wallet
 **\<JollyMort[m]>** chip design etc? that sounds good
 **\<JollyMort[m]>** especially if all the schematics are published
-**\<msvb-lab>** Something that interests me is adding Monero specific features to a dedicated wallet, and make it as border search proof as possible (not supported by Ledger.)
+**\<msvb-lab>** Something that interests me is adding ByteRub specific features to a dedicated wallet, and make it as border search proof as possible (not supported by Ledger.)
 **\<JollyMort[m]>** so anyone can buy the parts and build it
 **\<hyc>** lol.
 I'm not soldering surface-mount chips by myself.
 **\<msvb-lab>** JollyMort[m]: Everything would be designed with KiCad and published in a github or similar.